 We all develop some specific emotional needs during childhood.
 Though we continue developing needs later on in life as we grow up, the needs we form during our early childhood represent our core needs.

-These core needs are stronger and more deep-seated than the needs that we develop later in life.
-When we grow up we try our best to fulfil these needs.
+These core needs are stronger and more deep-seated than the needs we develop later in life.
+When we grow up, we try our best to fulfill these needs.

-For instance, the youngest child in a family usually gets the most attention from his parents as well as siblings.
-He gets used to this attention and consequently develops an emotional need to always be at the centre of attention.
+For instance, the youngest child in a family usually gets the most attention from his parents and siblings.
+He gets used to this attention and consequently develops an emotional need to always be at the center of attention.

 This is especially true for three or more siblings.
 When he grows up, he gets motivated to pursue any path that’ll enable him to fulfil this need of attaining maximum attention.

-One fact you need to understand about the subconscious mind is that it always tries to re-create the favourable childhood experiences and avoid situations that are similar to unfavourable experiences that happened in a person’s childhood.
+One fact you need to understand about the subconscious mind is that it always tries to re-create the favorable childhood experiences and avoid situations similar to unfavorable experiences that happened in a person’s childhood.

-So, in the above example, the youngest child tries to re-create the experience of being in the centre of attention when he grows up. (see Impact of birth order on personality)
+So, in the above example, the youngest child tries to re-create the experience of being in the center of attention when he grows up.

 Different people develop different emotional needs.
 Just like some people want attention, others might want financial success, fame, spiritual growth, a feeling of being loved, lots of friends, a wonderful relationship, etc.

-The key is to look within and find out what really makes you happy and not ask others what to do because their emotional needs are different from yours.
+The key is to look within and find out what really makes you happy and not ask others what to do because their emotional needs differ from yours.